GeorgeEliotArchive/Journals/README.md

 accessible website.

-The Journals are stored and maintained in an Omeka Classic database, and retrieved on page-load through Omeka Classic's API.
+The Journals are stored and maintained in an Omeka Classic database, and retrieved on page-load through Omeka Classic's REST API.

+The code is hosted on GitHub at <https://github.com/GeorgeEliotArchive/Journals>

 # Architecture Notes